hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building a Customer Feedback Screen.md

 You'll create:
 * A feedback collection where entries will be saved.
 * An Event which users will use to post their feedback.
-* A screen to help you search and view feedback entries.
+* A Screen to help you search and view feedback entries.

 ## Creating a Runtime Collection